-The cash bonuses are intended to compensate our Named Executive Officers for achieving financial, operational and strategic goals.
-These cash bonuses are intended to reward both overall Company and individual performance during the year and, as such, can be highly variable from year to year.
-Cash bonuses, as opposed to equity awards, are designed to more immediately reward annual performance against key short-term performance metrics.
+The cash bonuses are intended to compensate officers for achieving short-term corporate goals.
+Cash bonuses are also intended to reward our named executive officers for both overall Company and individual performance during the year.
 We believe that establishing cash bonus opportunities is an important factor in both attracting and retaining the services of qualified and highly skilled executives.